 - We have completed our job here.
 But we can add some formatting to get a better interpretation and to have an eye-soothing graph.
 After applying the percentage format for Poisson Distribution results, style 2 for the chart, and changing the chart title, we have the following result.

-Read More: How to Plot Frequency Distribution in Excel (4 Easy Ways)
+Read More: How to Create a Distribution Chart in Excel

 - In the Poisson Distribution formula, you must use absolute reference for the mean, or hard code the mean in the formula.

 - All the inputs must be numeric, otherwise #VALUE! error occurs.

 - X and λ must not be less than zero, otherwise, you will get #NUM!
 Errors.

 - If X is not a whole number, Excel will truncate it to a whole number.

 - If you choose TRUE instead of FALSE in the formula =POISSON.DIST(B5,’Source Data’!$E$5,FALSE), you will get cumulative results that indicate the probability of 0 to X. But choosing FALSE will return the probability of exactly X.